 Talk to a mental health professional

 Talking to a mental health professional about your experiences may be helpful.
-They can help you talk through your experiences, and provide a diagnosis, medication, and guidance for treatment.
+They can help you talk through your experiences.
+And they may provide a diagnosis, medication, and guidance for treatment.